-Government of India have notified the Biomedical Waste (Management and Handling) Rules 1998 as amended in 2000 under Environment (Protection) Act, 1986.
+Government of India has notified the Biomedical Waste (Management and Handling) Rules 1998 as amended in 2000 under Environment (Protection) Act, 1986.
 As per the notification, biomedical wastes are to be segregated and disposed in an approved manner through a biomedical waste treatment and disposal facility.
 The Board has so far listed out 2479 private hospitals and 317 Government hospitals in the State for which biomedical waste treatment is necessary.
-Sites for 11 common facilities for bio-medical waste treatment and disposal have been identified for the private sector health care units in the State of which ten common facilities are under operation and the remaining one facility at Coimbatore is nearing completion.
+Sites for 11 common facilities for bio-medical waste treatment and disposal have been identified for the private sector health care units in the State and all the 11 common facilities are under operation.
 To evaluate the performance of common bio-medical waste treatment and disposal facility, a monitoring team with District Environmental Engineers and Assistant Engineers has been formed.

 Tamil Nadu Government have issued G.O.
 (4D) No.10, Health & Family Welfare(EAP 1/1)Department, dt.28.09.2007 for implementation of health care waste management in 29 District Headquarters Hospitals and 241 Sub District Hospitals, 41 Tertiary Care Hospitals, 130 upgraded Primary Health Centres and 8 ESI Hospitals in Tamilnadu.
+The Government Hospitals have joined the common bio medical waste treatment facility for safe disposal of bio medical waste.